Triplany/VAL_protocol/PROTOCOL_FLOW.md

 If action == START_OFFSET: Sender seeks to resume_offset and starts streaming DATA from there.
 If action == START_ZERO: Sender starts streaming DATA from offset 0.
+If action == SKIP_FILE: Sender skips data and proceeds to DONE; receiver will ACK DONE.
+If action == ABORT_FILE: Sender aborts this file.

 ## Data path